MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-I-Comptroller-Currency-Department-Treasury/part-192-Conversions-Mutual-Stock-Form/subpart-A-Standard-Conversions/subjectgroup-ECFR072e072fcb862bd-Plan-Conversion/section-192.140.md

-##### § 192.140 May I amend my plan of conversion? #####
+##### § 192.140 Amendments to plan of conversion. #####

-You may amend your plan of conversion before you solicit proxies.
-After you solicit proxies, you may amend your plan of conversion only if the appropriate Federal banking agency concurs.
+A savings association may amend its plan of conversion before it solicits proxies.
+After the savings association solicits proxies, it may amend the plan of conversion only if the appropriate Federal banking agency concurs.